Transition metal amino acid complexes: Homoleptic complexes (only amino acid ligands)

 Mixing simple metal salts with solutions of amino acids near neutral or elevated pH often affords bis- or tris complexes.
 For metal ions that prefer octahedral coordination, these complexes often adopt the stoichiometry M(aa)_{3} (aa = amino carboxylate, such as glycinate, H_{2}NCH_{2}CO_{2}^{−}).

-Complexes of the 3:1 stoichiometry have the formula is [M(O_{2}CC(R)HNH_{2})_{3}]^{z}.
+Complexes of the 3:1 stoichiometry have the formula [M(O_{2}CC(R)HNH_{2})_{3}]^{z}.
 Such complexes adopt octahedral coordination geometry.
 These complexes can exist in facial and meridional isomers, both of which are chiral.
 The stereochemical possibilities increase when the amino acid ligands are not homochiral.
 Both the violet meridional and red-pink facial isomers of tris(glycinato)cobalt(III) have been characterized With L-alanine, L-leucine, and other amino acids, one obtains four stereoisomers.
 With cysteine, the amino acid binds through N and thiolate.

-Complexes with the 2:1 stoichiometry are illustrated by copper(II) glycinate [Cu(O_{2}CC(R)HNH_{2})_{2}], which exists both in anhydrous and pentacoordinate geometries.
+Complexes with the 2:1 stoichiometry are illustrated by copper(II) glycinate [Cu(O_{2}CC(R)HNH_{2})_{2}], which akso exists as a pentacoordinate monohydrate.
 When the metal is square planar, these complexes can exist as cis and trans isomers.
 The stereochemical possibilities increase when the amino acid ligands are not homochiral.
 Homoleptic complexes are also known where the amino carboxylate is tridentate amino acids.
 One such complex is Ni(κ^{3}-histidinate)_{2}.

 Peptides and proteins

 In addition to the amino acids, peptides and proteins bind metal cofactors through their side chains.
 For the most part, the α-amino and carboxylate groups are unavailable for binding as they are otherwise engaged in the peptide bond.
-The situation is more complicated for the N-terminal and O-terminal residues where the α-amino and carboxylate groups are unavailable, respectively.
-Especially important in this regard are histidine (imidazole), cysteine (thiolate), methionine (thioether).
+The situation is more complicated for the N-terminal and C-terminal residues where the carboxylate groups and α-amino are unavailable, respectively.
+Ignoring the N-and C-terminal sites, side chains of the individual residues function as ligands, e.g., histidine (imidazole), cysteine (thiolate), and methionine (thioether).

 Heteroleptic complexes (amino acids plus other ligands)

 Structure of RuCl(gly)(CO)_{3}, known as CORM-3, is a CO-releasing drug.

 Mixed ligand complexes are common for amino acids.
 Well known examples include [Co(en)_{2}(glycinate)]^{2+}, where en (ethylenediamine) is a spectator ligand.
-In the area of organometallic complexes, one example of Cp*Ir(κ^{3}-methionine).
+In the area of organometallic complexes, one example is the half-sandwich complex Cp*Ir(κ^{3}-methionine).